mjkgarrow/Chit-Chat-API/readme.md

 ### Create user

 The `create user` endpoint creates a user in the database and provides a JWT access token that can be used to access protected endpoints.
+A user account is needed to join chats, send messages and interact with the API.

 **_Endpoint URL_**